coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 !!! warning "Limited beta"
     This feature is currently only available to a limited group of beta testers.

-[Sync tables][sync_tables] allow you to pull in data from external applications and sources, but by default the tables are read-only.
-You can make your sync tables more useful by supporting two-way sync, where you allow users to edit the table cells and push the changes back to the data source.
+[Sync tables][sync_tables] allow you to pull in data from external applications and sources, but by default these tables are read-only.
+You can make your sync tables more useful by supporting two-way sync, where you allow users to edit the cell values and push the changes back to the data source.

+[View Sample Code][samples]{ .md-button }

 ## Using two-way sync